SU-SWS/decanter-web/content/_pages/use-decanter.md

 ## Decanter across Stanford

-Decanter is in use on a number of sites across campus today.
+Decanter is in use on a number of websites across campus today.

 <p><a href="/page/about-projects-that-use-decanter/" class="su-link su-link--action"> See projects that use Decanter</a></p>